 - Professional Liability Insurance

-- $1000 a month living allowance (Each resident will receive this in addition to their salary to help pay for rent, utilities, gas, food)
+- $1000 a month Living Allowance (Each resident will receive this added to their paycheck once monthly to help pay for rent, utilities, gas, food)

 - 20 business days of paid leave per year